How to Care For Opals

 Just like any other gemstone, opal should be stored separately to your other gems.
-You may be surprised to learn that the two most common causes for damaging Jade are 1) Wearing your jewellery while sleeping and 2) “Bundling” all of your jewellery together in a purse or carry-bag.
+The two most common causes of damage are: 1) Wearing your jewellery while sleeping, and 2) “Bundling” all of your jewellery together in a purse or carry-bag.
 Wearing jewellery while sleeping may cause the items to be crushed or damaged as body weight is pressed down upon them.
 Bunching jewellery together in a jewellery bag inevitably leads to the diamonds (the hardest stones) and the gold settings scratching against the Opal.

-Opals can be cleaned using professional jewellery cleaners such as an ‘ultrasonic’ however the machines that youse caustic chemicals to clean the products must be avoided as these agre great for cleaning Gold and Silver but not so good for Opals and other gemstones.
-Ultrasonic machines however can be just as effective using soft, soapy, warm water.
-The same goes for steam cleaning, these are great to clean Opals in very short 1-2second bursts, but steam is at ‘boiling point’ temperature and will heat any item very quickly if not monitored closely.
+Opals can be cleaned using professional jewellery cleaners such as an ‘ultrasonic’ however the machines that use caustic chemicals to clean the products must be avoided as these are great for cleaning Gold and Silver but not so good for Opals and other gemstones.
+Ultrasonic machines, however, can be just as effective using soft, soapy, warm water.
+The same goes for steam cleaning, these are great to clean Opals in very short 1-2 second bursts, but steam is at ‘boiling point’ temperature and will heat any item very quickly if not monitored closely.

-The saying is “Opals love to be worn” the moisture from skin and atmosphere as well as natural cleaning from showers Using warm water and a soft cloth to remove surface dirt and oil is a good monthly habit for Opal jewellery care, but what Opal jewellery loves the most is to be hand-polished with a soft cloth or chamois.
+The saying is “Opals love to be worn”.
+The moisture from the skin and atmosphere as well as natural cleaning from showers using warm water and a soft cloth to remove surface dirt and oil is a good monthly habit for Opal jewellery care.
+But what Opal jewellery loves the most is to be hand-polished with a soft cloth or chamois.
 Opals can be polished with a soft toothbrush or a cloth to maintain their finish and even a little toothpaste with water can restore the opal to its original brilliance (toothpaste contains talc which is a light abrasive).
-There are cleaning agents available to assist with this, however the best item to use is a professional jewellery polishing cloth.
+There are cleaning agents available to assist with this, however, the best item to use is a professional jewellery polishing cloth.
 These cloths are impregnated with appropriate cleaning solvents that will never harm, strip or otherwise damage the Opal.

-All gemstones will chip, crack or shatter if hit hard enough or heated long enough…this goes for ALL gems (even Diamonds), so common sense care will lengthen the life of your gemstones.
-Don’t wear them if there is a change they will get hit with hard objects (like gardening or sports).
-If you do damage your Opal, if you chip it or crack it, please call us first.
-We have years of experience in repairing every sort of Opal and you would be amazed what can be saved!
+All gemstones will chip, crack or shatter if hit hard enough or heated long enough, this goes for all gems (even Diamonds), so common sense care will lengthen the life of your gemstones.
+Don’t wear them if there is a chance they may get hit with hard objects like when gardening or playing sports.
+If you do damage your Opal, if you chip it or crack it, please contact us first.
+We have years of experience in repairing every sort of Opal and you would be amazed what can be saved.

-Please insure your gems against damage or loss!
+We advise also you to insure your gems against damage or loss.